Relegation battle in the Premier League: Latest table, remaining games

 Burnley

 Sean Dyche’s Clarets will be scrapping away until the bitter end but time is running out.
-They still have to play Watford, Norwich and Everton, so it feels like their destiny is in their own hands.
-If Wout Weghorst and Maxwel Cornet stay fit, they have a real chance of pulling off a wonderful escape.
-That home game on the last day of the season against Newcastle could be what it all comes down to.
+The Norwich loss hurts as much as the Everton win helped, to the extent where it feels worth debating whether their destiny is in their own hands.
+If Wout Weghorst and Maxwel Cornet stay fit, they have a real chance of pulling off a wonderful escape (though the electric Cornet had an awful miss against Norwich).
+That home game on the last day of the season against Newcastle could be it.

 Everton

-Frank Lampard’s Toffees are sinking towards the bottom three.
-Fast.
-After a run of six defeats from his first eight games in charge, Lampard’s side do not look up for the relegation scrap.
+Frank Lampard’s Toffees are sinking towards the bottom three but got the benefit of a meeting with sleepy Manchester United days after a choke job against Burnley.
+After a run of six defeats from his first eight games in charge, Lampard’s side are just now maybe looking up for the relegation scrap.
 They have some quality players but do they have players who are up for the fight to stay in the Premier League?
 It doesn’t look like it.
 They have a very tough schedule to finish the season too.
 Everton have never been relegated from the Premier League…

 Leeds United